 All about helping others

 Faraja Foundation is non-profit organization registered as a company limited by guarantee in 2011 but was previously a social intervention implementing department of Faraja Trust founded by Fr.
 Peter Meienberg and registered in 1999.
 The organization has an independent 3-member Board of Directors who are responsible for policy formulation and governance.
 The day to day operations and management is carried out by the secretariat headed by the Chief Executive Officer assisted by the Programs Coordinator.
-The organization has permanent counselors, social workers, one accountant, one IT officer and a pool of other professionals on call for trainings and counseling services should there be need for additional manpower.
+The organization has permanent counselors and social workers, complemented by a Finance and Administration Office and a Support Office.
+We are further assisted by a pool of other professionals on call for trainings and counseling services should there be need for additional manpower.

 The organization has partnered with the correctional facilities since 2002 to create conducive environment for offender rehabilitation and reformation and other correctional facilities to ensure safe, peaceful and dignified communities by taking part in enhanced Human Rights normalization programs.